corey-schneider/inky-phat-messenger/README.md

 - After testing to make sure everything is working, we need to make sure `discordbot.py` runs on startup and `display.py` runs every hour to update the weather
   - Run `crontab -e`.
 Type `1` if prompted to select an editor
   - At the bottom of the file, enter these two lines:
-    - `@reboot cd /home/pi/inky-phat-messenger && python3 /home/pi/inky-phat-messenger/discordbot.py &` _(Note, the ampersand is intentional)_
+    - `@reboot sleep 30; cd /home/pi/inky-phat-messenger && python3 /home/pi/inky-phat-messenger/discordbot.py`
     - `@hourly cd /home/pi/inky-phat-messenger && python3 /home/pi/inky-phat-messenger/display.py`
   - hit `ctrl o`, enter, then `ctrl x`